fariborzaref/fariborzaref/README.md

 ## Profile

-I study how social structures shape inequality, mobility, and institutional change across time and place.
-My work integrates sociological theory, computational analysis, quantitative modeling, and qualitative inquiry to examine how evidence becomes explanation.
+I study how social structure produces inequality, mobility, and institutional change across time and place — and how evidence becomes explanation.

+My work joins two traditions that rarely meet: the **macro structure** of inequality (Marx, Weber, Durkheim, and the comparative sociology that followed) and the **community systems** that absorb it.
+I move between them, combining sociological theory with computational, quantitative, and qualitative analysis.

-My research is grounded in a simple principle: good social science should make complex social realities more visible, more explainable, and more accountable.
+One principle runs through all of it: good social science should make complex realities more visible, more explainable, and more accountable.

 ---

 ## Research

-My work focuses on the relationship between **structure, evidence, and explanation** in social inquiry.
+My work centers on the relationship between **structure, evidence, and explanation** in social inquiry.

-**Core areas**

-- Social inequality and stratification
-- Comparative and cross-national sociology
-- Migration, education, and global mobility
-- Labor markets and technological transformation
-- Health disparities and public policy
-- Computational sociology and mixed-methods research
-- Research design, measurement, and explanation
+**Core areas** — social inequality and stratification · comparative and cross-national sociology · migration, education, and global mobility · labor markets and technological change · health disparities and public policy · computational and mixed-methods sociology · research design and measurement.

-**Current research interests**
+**Current questions**

-- Gendered labor market inequality across welfare regimes
+- Gendered labor-market inequality across welfare regimes
-- Institutional responses to crises, including recession and pandemic disruption
+- Institutional responses to crisis — recession and pandemic disruption
 - Migration, inequality, and demographic transition
 - Computational and mixed-methods approaches to social evidence
 - Research design in the age of artificial intelligence

 ---

 ## Methods

-I use methods as tools of explanation, not decoration.
-Because apparently society decided to become complicated and then left researchers to clean up the mess.
+I treat methods as instruments of explanation, not decoration — the discipline that turns observation into defensible claims.

-**Quantitative and computational methods**

-- Structural Equation Modeling
-- Multilevel and longitudinal modeling
-- Generalized Estimating Equations
-- Regression, GLM, and comparative modeling
-- Text mining and discourse analysis
-- Network analysis
-- Simulation and agent-based approaches
-- Data visualization and reproducible pipelines

-**Qualitative and mixed-methods approaches**

-- Interviews and focus groups
-- Ethnography and fieldwork
-- Institutional and discourse analysis
-- Narrative analysis
-- NVivo-supported coding frameworks
-- Mixed-methods integration and triangulation

-**Software and tools**
+**Quantitative & computational** — Structural Equation Modeling · multilevel and longitudinal models · Generalized Estimating Equations · regression and GLM · text mining and discourse analysis · network analysis · simulation and agent-based models · reproducible visualization pipelines.

+**Qualitative & mixed methods** — interviews and focus groups · ethnography and fieldwork · institutional and discourse analysis · narrative analysis · NVivo coding frameworks · mixed-methods integration and triangulation.

-`R` · `Python` · `Stata` · `SPSS` · `NVivo` · `SQL` · `LaTeX` · `Git`
+**Software** — `R` · `Python` · `Stata` · `SPSS` · `NVivo` · `SQL` · `LaTeX` · `Git`

 <details>
 <summary><b>Technical toolchain</b></summary>

 <br/>

-**R packages and workflows**

-`tidyverse` · `data.table` · `ggplot2` · `lme4` · `lmerTest` · `lavaan` · `semTools` · `geepack` · `plm` · `fixest` · `performance` · `broom.mixed` · `quanteda` · `igraph` · `ggraph` · `psych` · `janitor` · `patchwork`
+**R workflows** — `tidyverse` · `data.table` · `ggplot2` · `lme4` · `lmerTest` · `lavaan` · `semTools` · `geepack` · `plm` · `fixest` · `performance` · `broom.mixed` · `quanteda` · `igraph` · `ggraph` · `psych` · `janitor` · `patchwork`

-**Reproducibility**

-- Structured project folders
-- Codebooks and metadata
-- Version-controlled scripts
-- Replication files
-- Documented analytic decisions
-- Transparent model diagnostics
+**Reproducibility** — structured project folders · codebooks and metadata · version-controlled scripts · replication files · documented analytic decisions · transparent diagnostics.

 </details>